Maintaining your status as a tax agent

 - are subject to a professional tax code of conduct in giving the advice; and

 - are subject to a disciplinary process that enforces compliance with the code of conduct; and

 - is approved by the Commissioner for the purposes of this definition.

 The group must be approved by the Commissioner before a tax advisor who is subject to an approved advisor group's code of conduct and disciplinary procedures can claim the right of non-disclosure on behalf of a taxpayer.

 The Commissioner will exercise her power of approval at a high level of delegated authority having regard to the statutory requirements and such other relevant considerations as may be applicable.

-For more information go to our Standard Practice Statement 05/07 - Non-disclosure for tax advice documents.
+For more information, go to our Operational Statement 18/02 Non-disclosure right for tax advice documents.